preciofishbone/OmniaDocsG2/setup/pagecollections/index.rst

 .. image:: wcm-createpagecollection-flat.png

+8. Click on the “Settings” tab of the page collection.
+9. Check “News Article”.
+10. Publish the start page of the page collection.

-8. Set reader access on the news page collection.
+11. Set reader access on the news page collection.
-9. Create and publish one page in each page collection with full content.
+12. Create and publish one page in each page collection with full content.
 (The reason for this is to create crawled properties in SharePoint Search.)
-10. Go to the publishing app settings again.
+13. Go to the publishing app settings again.
-11. Select a default page collection.
+14. Select a default page collection.

-12. Go to Omnia Admin and settings for the current business profile.
+15. Go to Omnia Admin and settings for the current business profile.
-13. Click on "Header" and configure the Mega Menu.
+16. Click on "Header" and configure the Mega Menu.

 .. image:: bp-megamenu.png